ccamel/go-graphql-subscription-example/README.md

 Command will produce the image `ccamel/go-graphql-subscription-example`.

-## How to use
+## How to play with it?

 ### 1. Start Kafka server

 At first, kafka must be started.
 See [official documentation](https://kafka.apache.org/quickstart) for more.

-Kafka uses ZooKeeper so you need to first start a ZooKeeper server if you don't already have one.
+Kafka uses [ZooKeeper](https://zookeeper.apache.org/) so you need to first start a ZooKeeper server if you don't already have one.

 ```sh
 > bin/zookeeper-server-start.sh config/zookeeper.properties